mihaeladivoiu/bookstore-management-sql/README.md

-# 📚 Library Management - SQL & PL/SQL Projects
+# 📚 Bookstore Management - SQL & PL/SQL Projects

 This repository contains two academic projects developed during university courses on Databases (BD) and Database Management Systems (SGBD).
 The projects simulate a bookstore management application, providing a comprehensive approach to data modeling and manipulation using SQL and PL/SQL.